 - “First contact resolution rate,” %; weight = 6

 Now we know that “First contact resolution rate” is more important than “Average email response time.”
 To simplify future calculations, we will define weight on a scale from 1 to 10, and we will require that the sum of all weights has to be 10.

 Calculating the Total Performance

-- The performance of a category can be calculated by taking into account the performance values of each indicator and their weights.
+The performance of a container can be calculated by taking into account the performance values of each indicator inside and their weights.

 The Business Meaning of the “total index”

 Before talking about mathematics, I’d like to discuss the business sense of calculating this total performance value.

-Actually, it is still disputable.
-Some say that they need to have “a number” that is supposed to reflect the current performance of the company.
-An opposite argument is that this aggregated index will be too complex to possibly give any meaningful information.
+- Some say that they need to have “a number” that is supposed to reflect the current performance of the company

 How the Scorecard Performance is Calculated

 Now, let me show the math that stands behind the calculation of the total performance.

-Here we have the structure of the scorecard where C1..4 – are categories.
+Here we have the structure of the scorecard where C1..4 – are containers.
 Metric-i,j are our indicators together with their weight and performance values:

 Let’s convert this into a different notation:

 We had our weight on a scale 1..10, so before moving ahead, we need to calculate a normalized weight:

 The total performance value for the selected category is to be calculated as: